 Unluckily, the same success rate is unreflective in the Native American business industry.
 About 1.6% percent of the U.S population reflects the Native Americans and they collectively own about 300,000 businesses and they keep growing.
 Even this increased number has not resulted in increased revenues and number of employees.

-With quick access to affordable financing options, Native American-owned businesses can scale their businesses with more revenues and employment opportunities.
+With quick access to affordable business financing options, Native American-owned businesses can scale their businesses with more revenues and employment opportunities.
 There are government grants available for Native American-owned businesses, but these are highly competitive.
-A small business loan is a more practical funding option that can help them start a new business on non-tribal lands.
+A small business loan is a more practical business funding option that can help them start a new business on non-tribal lands.

 Debt-Free Grants Opportunities

-Debt-free financing options are important to a business’s growth.
+Debt-free business financing options are important to a business’s growth.
 With less debt, businesses can have more resources to focus on growth rather than repay a small business loan.

 Here is a list of grant opportunities for Native American-owned businesses: